 COLLABORATIVE DESIGN PROCESS

-One thing you will notice while browsing our projects is that every one of our designs is completely unique.
+One thing you will notice while browsing our custom projects is that every one of our designs is completely unique.
 This is due to the way we work.
 We consider our clients as equal team partners in the design process and design from the inside out.
 We want to know about your family, your lifestyle, your daily routines.
 Do you entertain?
 Do you have weekend visitors?
 How do you spend your free time at home?
 We ask many questions like these to determine what your core needs are.

 We don't mass-produce "craftsman", “Mediterranean", or "contemporary" style of home designs.
 Your project is uniquely you.
 Instead of "craftsman", it might be "North Woods/Japanese".
 Instead of a generic "Mediterranean", it might be a Mas Provencal with North African accents.
 Your culture and taste define you and you alone.